Sanjay Malakar

 reliability, and compliance bugs.

-I hold a B.Sc. in Computer Science and
+I hold an M.Sc. in Computer Science from UCR and a B.Sc. in Computer Science and

 Engineering from